-C.7 Target marking facilities:
+C.7 Target marking facilities.

 The availability of a separate target marking facility is necessary, with restricted access to competitors and the public.
 All targets marking should be conducted by two delegated Technical Officials, one to undertake primary scoring using approved equipment, the other to act as check scorer and recorder.
 Target score to be displayed on the face of the target.
+During Championships there must always be two scanners that can serve as backup.

-C.8 Target Marking Procedures:
+C.8 Target Marking Procedures.

-8a Best Edge:
+8a Best Edge.

 Best edge scoring will be used in the scoring of targets.
 (If the hole touches the border of the next highest ring, the higher score will be awarded).
 A bullet hole touching the inner ring (X) will be awarded an X score.
-(25 metre target 10 ring to be obliterated to score and X count).
+(25-meter target 10 ring to be obliterated to score and X count).
 The score, in the form of minus ex 10 or points to be taken off the total, is to be written in the box provided.
 A shot in the target box but missing the largest ring will be scored as four (4) points.
 All shots that are close will be plugged by the scorer.
 Tears or distortions on the target will not be counted.
 Perfect score: 250 and 25X's.